ragamufin/nodedump/README.md

 EXAMPLE
 -------
 The following example sets up a server, creates a test object and dumps it to the browser.
+Try it!
 ```javascript
 var http = require('http');
 require('nodedump');